Vingegaard wins Tour as Philipsen takes sprint

 Pogacar, 23, had to settle for the white jersey as the best young rider after his dream of a third straight Tour title was ended in the mountains.

-He wore the yellow jersey for five stages but a damaging attack from Vingegaard on the Col du Granon on stage 11 was the decisive moment that saw the Dane take a lead he never relinquished.

-Vingegaard, who added a second stage win on the Hautacam, is Denmark's second Tour winner after Bjarne Riis' victory in 1996.
+Vingegaard, who won three stages in all, is Denmark's second Tour winner after Bjarne Riis' victory in 1996.

-"It's the biggest cycling race of the year, the biggest one you can win and now I've done it and nobody can take this away from me," Vingegaard added.

-"First of all I'm super happy about my victory now.
-Of course I want to celebrate, I want to relax, but then I always want more."

 Stage 21 results